 - Con: if you have not previously been using pods, there may be a transition period

-- You can use Eros pods in either Loop-Master or Loop-Dev
+- You can use either DASH or Eros pods with Loop-main

 - You do not need to purchase a PDM

 - Build Loop and use Loop to control the Pod